Barbie Barnes – Breast Cancer Patient Story

 “It was the worst week of my life.”

 “I think it would’ve been a lot harder if I didn’t love the nurses at the cancer center,” Barbie explains.
 “They pamper you.
 You have to go there—they have heated massage chairs, and it feels like you’re flying first class.
 Silver lining.
 I’m incredibly grateful to the cancer center for a lot of reasons.
 For one thing, everything is in the same place, which made it a lot easier for me, and for another the staff is incredible.
-I remember all of their names, and when I was hospitalized after one of my chemo treatments — when my body was just breaking — Dr. Agbemabiese came to visit me every morning before he went to work.
+I remember all of their names, and when I was hospitalized after one of my chemo treatments — when my body was just breaking — my medical oncologist came to visit me every morning before he went to work.
 It really helped me get through emotionally.
 I don’t think it would’ve been the same if I went anywhere else.”

 In the wake of having her world turned upside down, Barbie leaned heavily on support systems, established and new.